oliverdougherC/Rapture-Transcoder/README.md

 cat logs/transcoding.log
 ```

-The first time you run the script, the it will create the default directories specified in the *config.json* file if they do not exist.
+Note: The first time you run the script, the it will create the default directories specified in the *config.json* file if they do not exist.